turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlebuilder_api.rst

     These tweaks are applied before any interpolation or normalization occurs.

-    Use of this parameter enables re-use of a basic particle animation amongst many systems with slightly different behaviours.
+    Use of this parameter enables re-use of a basic particle animation amongst many systems with slightly different behaviors.

 ``failOnWarnings`` (Optional)
     Default value true.
-If true, then the compilation will fail if any warnings occur, even if no errors have occured.
+If true, then the compilation will fail if any warnings occur, even if no errors have occurred.
 Warnings indicate things that may well be a bug in your code, though they are not critical in causing the compilation to fail.

 The resultant object contains the following fields: